 The more you take 2km runs, the more you can increase your intensity.
 Don’t worry if you start with a slow jog.
 Any progress is good progress.
 Increase your running capacity by alternating your pace.
 Eventually, you’ll be able to run 2km at a high speed, which will speed up your metabolism.

-Are short runs better than long runs?
+Running 2km a day – Are short runs better than long runs?

-Ultimately, running just 2km is better for you in the long run.
+Ultimately, just running 2km a day is better for you in the long run.
 There’s no need to push your body to the edge when exercising.
 Short, intense workouts are more effective.
 They can help you lose weight, maintain a healthy level of physical activity, and even add years to your life.
 While there’s nothing wrong with going for an extended run now and then.
 Getting into the habit of taking short 2km runs may be the best option for you, especially if you’re just getting started with running.

 So, is a 2km Run Worth It – or Worthless?